 9. Olympic Drive Streetlights.
-Purchase and install with Operations staff five new 30-foot tall streetlights along the north side of Olympic Drive between Point Fosdick Drive and 50th St. This will fill in the gap of streetlights along this section of roadway. \$60,000
+Purchase and install with Operations Staff five new 30-foot streetlights along the north side of Olympic Drive between Point Fosdick Drive and 50th St. This will fill in the gap of streetlights along this section of roadway. \$60,000

 10. Peacock Hill Ave Streetlights.
-Purchase and install with Operations staff nine new 20-foot tall streetlights along the east side of Peacock Hill Ave from Vernhardson St. to Ringold St. This will fill in the gap of streetlights along this section of roadway.
+Purchase and install with Operations Staff nine new 20-foot streetlights along the east side of Peacock Hill Ave from Vernhardson St to Ringold St. This will fill in the gap of streetlights along this section of roadway.

 11. Electric Vehicle Charging Station.
 Purchase and install one new electric vehicle charging station.
-Location is to be determined.
+Locations are to be determined.

 12. 38th Avenue Phase 2 Half-Width Roadway Improvements.
 Design and construct half-width roadway improvements in accordance with the Public Works Standards with the intent of using low-impact design for stormwater management.
-PW/Engineering staff applied for a grant described in the expense summary.
-However, if the grant is unsuccessful, local funds are proposed to be used.
+PW/Engineering staff applied for a grant described in expense summary, however, if the grant is unsuccessful, local funds are proposed to be used.